kevinsullivan/cs-dm/notes/_build/html/_sources/05-verifying-logical-specifications.rst.txt

 to evaluate *fib(i-1)* plus *1.* If we use *C* to represent the cost function, then we could say, :math:`C(n) = C(n-1) + C(n-2) + 1`.
 This
-kind of function is called a recurrence relation, and there are clever ways to solve such functions to determine what function *C* me be.
+kind of function is called a recurrence relation, and there are clever ways to solve such functions to determine what function *C* may be.
 Of course we can also write a recursive function to compute *C(n)*, if we need only to compute it for relatively small values of *n*.